rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 Update orchestrator.conf with the following
   - Deployment system IP address
   - SAN List (a list of ip address and hostname for the deployment system)
+  - Network Port numbers for CMS, AAS, SCS and SHVS
   - Install Admin and CSP Admin credentials
   - TENANT as KUBERNETES or OPENSTACK (based on the orchestrator chosen)
   - System IP address where Kubernetes or Openstack is deployed
+  - Netowrk Port Number of Kubernetes or Openstack Keystone/Placement Service
   - Database name, Database username and password for SHVS Update skc.conf with the following
   - Deployment system IP address
   - SAN List (a list of ip address and hostname for the deployment system)
+  - Network Port numbers for CMS, AAS, SCS, SQVS and KBS
   - Install Admin and CSP Admin credentials
   - Database name, Database username and password for AAS and SCS services
   - Intel PCS Server API URL and API Keys